 One of the biggest advantages of being a smaller business owner is the personal touch you get to add throughout your sales funnel.
 A personal approach that the big guys like Amazon can’t provide.
 The downside to this is that you have to work extra hard to gain trust.
 We’ve reviewed thousands of sites and in so many cases even the most experienced merchants can forget even the most basic of things that could really hurt their business and this trust they are trying so hard to build.

-To jump start your online store success, we created this comprehensive cheat sheet of important questions for beginners and experts alike, which you can use to do an online store audit today.
+To jump-start your online store success, we created this comprehensive cheat sheet of important questions for beginners and experts alike, which you can use to do an online store audit today.

 1. Is My Online Store Showing the Right Info?

-One of the first thing we look at with our merchants is whether their site has all the relevant information.
+One of the first things we look at with our merchants is whether their site has all the relevant information.
 This includes shipping info, return policies and contact info.
 It’s super important that a customer can quickly see, and access, this information to ensure they don’t get frustrated and leave for the competition.
 Having the information front and center also gives your store more credibility in the eyes of the consumer.
 Here are some important supporting questions to ask yourself:

 Is my shipping policy straightforward and clear?